washingtonstateuniversity/WSUMAGE-vagrant/README.md

 ### What's loaded on the systems?
-There are 3 servers that run when mirroring the production servers, or just one if you want a deveploment base.
+There are 3 servers that run when mirroring the production servers, or just one if you want a development base.

 1. [Ubuntu](http://ubuntu.com) 12.04 LTS (Precise Pangolin)
 1. [nginx](http://nginx.org) 1.4.2